RP231013/ArtDeco_DV2S1T1_IndividualAssessment/README.md

 - `DELETE /api/artworks/:id` - Delete an artwork (requires admin token)
 - `POST /api/artworks/:id/like` - Like an artwork (requires token)

-## Screenshots

-Include some screenshots of the application to give a visual overview of the app.

 ## Contributing